Purpose and Scope

 The College can only respond to specific instances and allegations of discrimination and/or harassment if its officials are aware of such occurrences.
 Therefore, the College encourages anyone who believes that they have experienced or witnessed acts of discrimination and/or harassment to promptly come forward with inquiries, reports, or complaints and to seek assistance from College officials.

-A student alleging a violation of the policies shall make all reasonable attempts to file a complaint no later than fifteen (15) business days following the occurrence of the alleged misconduct.
-Complaints may be submitted through the Equity Grievance and Discrimination Form via the College’s online reporting portal, by contacting the Director for Community Standards/Title IX Coordinator, or by contacting a Campus Equity Officer.
+A person alleging a violation of the policies shall make all reasonable attempts to file a complaint no later than fifteen (15) business days following the occurrence of the alleged misconduct.
+Complaints may be submitted through the Equity Grievance and Discrimination Complaint Form via the College’s online reporting portal, by contacting the Director for Community Standards/Title IX Coordinator, or by contacting a Campus Equity Officer.

-Board Policy B.11.2 Employee Responsibility Any College employee who becomes aware of instances or allegations of discrimination and/or harassment that obstructs student access to the College’s educational programs, activities, and resources must submit a report within two business days.
+Board Policy B.11.2 Employee Responsibility: Any College employee who becomes aware of instances or allegations of discrimination and/or harassment that obstructs student access to the College’s educational programs, activities, and resources must submit a report within two business days.

 Confidentiality & Privacy